-Driven by hostility to fossil fuels and a naive faith in renewables, activists are using misinformation to push an anti-gas agenda.
+Driven by a naive faith in renewables, activists are using misinformation to push an anti-gas agenda.

 By Martin Ferguson, Chair, APPEA Advisory Board